vala-lang/vala-lint/README.md

 ## Usage
-You can use the command-line tool to scan files or include the library into your own projects to scan single lines or whole files easily.
+You can use vala-lint or its library to scan your files and projects easily.
 By default, you can lint every Vala file in the current directory and all subdirectories by

     io.elementary.vala-lint

 Additionally, vala-lint uses [globs](https://en.wikipedia.org/wiki/Glob_%28programming%29) to match files or directories.
-For example, you can lint every Vala file in a given directory by
+For example, you can lint every file in a given directory by

     io.elementary.vala-lint ../my-project/test

-or specify files by
+or specify particular files via

     io.elementary.vala-lint ../my-project/test/unit-test.vala
     io.elementary.vala-lint ../my-project/test/*-test.vala